Funding

 NIH RECOVER: A multi-site observational study of post-acute sequelae of SARS-CoV-2 infection in pediatric populations

-This study seeks to characterize the incidence and prevalence of sequelae of SARS-CoV-2 infection occurring >30 days after index infection; characterize the spectrum of clinical symptoms, subclinical organ dysfunction, natural history, and distinct phenotypes identified as sequelae of SARS-CoV-2 infection occurring >30 days after index infection; and define the biological mechanisms underlying pathogenesis of the sequelae of SARS-CoV-2 infection occluding >30 days after index infection.
+This study seeks to characterize the incidence and prevalence of sequelae of SARS-CoV-2 infection occurring >30 days after index infection; characterize the spectrum of clinical symptoms, subclinical organ dysfunction, natural history, and distinct phenotypes identified as sequelae of SARS-CoV-2 infection occurring >30 days after index infection; and define the biological mechanisms underlying pathogenesis of the sequelae of SARS-CoV-2 infection occurring >30 days after index infection.

 Year: 2020-2025 / Month: September / Role: Other Significant Contributor / Donation: $9,404,396 / Stockwell, Berman-Rosenzweig, Milne